kennedymwaniki/SIL-Albums/README.md

 ### 2. 👥 **Explore the Community**

 - Browse through registered users and their photo collections
-- Discover amazing photographers and their work
+- Discover amazing userss and their work
 - View user profiles with album counts and join dates

 ### 3. 📂 **View Albums & Photos**